United States Office of Government Ethics: History

-Government ethics concerns in the United States were first addressed by Congress in 1853.
-The act, entitled "An Act to prevent Frauds upon the Treasury of the United States," made it a misdemeanor for "any officer of the United States" or "any Senator or Representative in Congress" to assist in or prosecute "any claim against the United States."
+Congress first addressed concerns with government ethics in 1853.
+Congress passed a law, entitled "An Act to prevent Frauds upon the Treasury of the United States," that made it a misdemeanor for "any officer of the United States" or "any Senator or Representative in Congress" to assist in or prosecute "any claim against the United States."

-Ethics concerns continued to obtain during the Civil War.
+Ethics concerns continued during the Civil War.
 Theodore Roosevelt, prior to becoming Vice-President, served as United States Civil Service Commissioner under President Benjamin Harrison.
-He drew on this experience to help create the modern merit system (now exemplified by the United States Merit Systems Protection Board) for federal employees, as President.
+Roosevelt drew on this experience to help create the modern merit system (now exemplified by the United States Merit Systems Protection Board) for federal employees during his presidency.
 This, in turn, led to further developments, including the focus on ethics in Franklin Delano Roosevelt's 1933 inaugural speech.

-Following Watergate, Congress passed the Ethics in Government Act of 1978 as an attempt to curb the ongoing issues with Ethics in Government.
+Following Watergate, Congress passed the Ethics in Government Act of 1978 as an attempt to curb the ongoing government ethics concerns.

 Office of Director

 The Director of OGE is appointed by the President after confirmation by the U.S. Senate.
-The Director of OGE serves a five-year term, thereby overlapping presidential terms, and is subject to no term limit.
+The director serves a five-year term, thereby overlapping presidential terms, and is not subject to term limits.
 The rest of the OGE employees are career civil servants.
 Created by the Ethics in Government Act of 1978, OGE separated from the U.S. Office of Personnel Management in 1989 pursuant to reform legislation.

-Emory Rounds is the current Director of the OGE, having been sworn into office on August 2, 2018.
+David Huitema was the last director of the OGE, having been sworn into office on December 16, 2024.
+He was removed by Donald Trump on February 10, 2025.

 Issues involving President Trump

-A series of tweets on 30 November 2016 from the office's official Twitter account praised President-elect Donald Trump for planning to divest his business holdings in order to resolve potential conflicts of interest, following an announcement where Trump reaffirmed his intent to take himself out of business operations, despite him having made no firm commitment to a divestment like selling his businesses or a blind trust.
+A series of tweets on 30 November 2016 from the office's official Twitter account praised President-elect Donald Trump for planning to divest his business holdings in order to resolve potential conflicts of interest, following an announcement where Trump reaffirmed his intent to take himself out of business operations, despite having made no firm commitment to a divestment like selling his businesses or a blind trust.
 A number of observers speculated that the office's account might have been hacked, a suggestion it later denied.
 The New York Times suggested that the apparent misunderstanding behind the postings were deliberately intended to reveal the independent agency had advised Trump's legal counsel that a divestment was the only adequate remedy for resolving any conflict, and, by extension, pressure Trump into doing so.
 A Freedom of Information Act request by news organization The Daily Dot revealed that OGE Director Walter M. Shaub personally ordered officials within the agency to post the nine tweets.

-Under the Trump Administration, the Office reversed its own internal policy prohibiting anonymous donations from lobbyists to White House staffers who have legal defense funds.
+Under the Trump administration, the Office reversed its own internal policy prohibiting anonymous donations from lobbyists to White House staffers who have legal defense funds.

-OGE certification of Ethics Agreement Compliance Form
+OGE certification of ethics agreement compliance form

 On May 11, 2017, the Office of Government Ethics requested the Trump administration and its associates submit a form regarding divestment of assets and possible conflicts of interest.